hugopeixoto/imghost/README.md

 ## Why

 It was an excuse to play with web rust.
 The code is full of `unwrap`s and it's not meant to be deployed.
 It may be exploitable.
-I'm using `warp`, and handling uploaded files looks a bit weird.
+Handling uploaded files looks a bit weird.
+This was initially written using `warp`, but I've migrated it to `actix-web`.